 title of respect, 1520s, from Spanish or Portuguese Don, a title of respect prefixed to a man's Christian name, from Latin dominus "lord, master, owner" (from domus "house," from PIE root *dem- "house, household").

 It took on a general sense of "person of high importance or leading position," hence the English university sense "fellow of a college, any college authority" (c.
 1660), originally student slang.
 The underworld sense is by 1952, from Italian don.
 The fem. form is Portuguese Dona, Spanish Doña, Italian Donna.

-early 14c. contraction of do on (see doff).
+"to put on (articles of clothing)," mid-14c. contraction of do on (compare doff).
 "After 1650 retained in popular use only in north. dialect; as a literary archaism it has become very frequent in 19th c."
 [OED].
 Related: Donned; donning.